SffeeRoro233/AXION/README.md

 ## Roblox does not launch.
 What should I do?

-If you are using the **Windows edition**, the included `Roblox Player.lnk` shortcut may point to a location that does not exist on your computer.
+If you are using the **Windows edition**, the included `Roblox Player.lnk` shortcut may not work on your computer.

 Open: